Venison, a/k/a deer meat, may or may not be the most popular game meat, but it is definitely the most abused.

 Another secret is to avoid trophy hunters: They tend to kill big, testosterone-soaked bucks shot during the rut, which can be iffy as table fare.
 Go for a young buck or better yet, a doe.

 Nevertheless, any deer, elk, caribou, etc. can be made into great table fare, if you know what to do with it.
-Below are some recipes, grouped by style of cooking or cut of meat.
+Below are some of my favorite venison recipes, grouped by style of cooking or cut of meat.

 I have found that while the taste of elk or moose or whitetail deer or mule deer may differ slightly, the cooking methods and recipes are all interchangeable.

-- A primer on making venison sausages and curing whole cuts of venison
+- A primer on making deer meat sausages and curing whole cuts of venison

 Venison Recipes by Cut of Meat